-Andrew Leven has developed an extensive knowledge of the white-collar law enforcement and regulatory landscape practice areas through his experience as a federal prosecutor and defense attorney.
+Andrew Leven has developed an extensive knowledge of the white-collar law enforcement and regulatory landscape through his experience as a federal prosecutor and defense attorney.

-Leven also conducted numerous insurance, bank, mortgage, wire, tax, and mail fraud grand jury investigations.
-Additionally, he acquired extensive trial experience, and served as the criminal tax intake prosecutor for the District of New Jersey.
+Leven also conducted numerous insurance, bank, mortgage, wire, tax, and mail fraud grand jury investigations, acquired extensive trial experience, and served as the criminal tax intake prosecutor for the District of New Jersey.

 In his practice, Leven uses these diverse real-world experiences and deep skill sets to seek favorable results for healthcare, corporate, insurance, and financial sector clients facing potential fraud-based criminal or civil challenges as defendants, plaintiffs, witnesses, and victims.

 Leven is a graduate of Syracuse University’s College of Law, where he graduated first in his class as the Valedictorian and served on the Law Review as the Editor of the Annual Survey of New York Law.
 He is admitted to practice in state and federal court in New Jersey, Pennsylvania, New York and Massachusetts.

 United States v.
 Biodiagnostic Laboratory Services, LLC – a multi-year prosecution of a blood lab, its management, sales force, and primary referring physicians in connection with a bribes-for-blood scheme involving the use of sham lease, service, and consulting agreements, as well as cash bribes to obtain payments of more than $200,000,000 from Medicare and private insurers.

 United States v.
 Body – sophisticated insider theft of millions of dollars of donated prescription drugs from a patient assistance program through the misuse of the program’s computer system.
 Resulted in three convictions after jury trial.